andreszlima/transit-efficiency-analysis/README.md

 ## Setup & Execution

 1. **Environment Setup:**
     The project uses environment variables for configuration.
 These can be set manually, but for ease of use, it's recommended to store them in an `.env` file.
 This file should not be committed to version control.
-Replace `<Your Remote DB Username>` and other placeholders with your actual values.

     Here's a sample `.env` file with all required variables:

     ```dotenv
     # Variables required to run the extractor scripts
-    # Remote database credentials
+    # Remote database username
     REMOTE_DB_USERNAME=<Your Remote DB Username>
+    # Remote database password
     REMOTE_DB_PASSWORD=<Your Remote DB Password>
     # Remote database connection string.
 Replace 'localhost' with your DB host and 'transit_data' with your DB name
     REMOTE_DB_URL=postgresql://${REMOTE_DB_USERNAME}:${REMOTE_DB_PASSWORD}@localhost:5432/transit_data